 Core tasks of the Management Board are appropriate risk management and risk controlling.
 Risk reporting is based on the systematic recording and assessment of risks.
 Risks are monitored on an ongoing basis and communicated regularly to the Supervisory Board as part of risk reporting and in the management report as part of the annual financial statements.

-As part of compliance management, the following topics continue to be given high priority: preventing and fighting corruption, data protection, IT security, and equality.
+As part of compliance management, the following topics continue to be given high priority: preventing and fighting corruption, data protection, IT security, and equality, and sustainability (see sect.
+6 below).
 They are included in the regular reports by the Management Board to the Supervisory Board (see sect.
 4 below).
 Separate, appropriately trained officers, appointed by the Management Board and reporting directly to it, are responsible for continuous monitoring, adjustments where necessary, and internal communication and raising of awareness.
+Their position is firmly anchored within the organizational structure.

 4. Collaboration of Management Board and Supervisory Board